janraj/citrix-k8s-node-controller-v2/README.md

        </details>
        <details>
        <summary>**Config Maps**</summary>
-	    The **Config Maps** component controls the Citrix K8s node controller.
+	    The **Config Maps** component controls the Citrix k8s node controller.
 It allows you to define Citrix k8s node controller to automatically create, apply, and delete routing configuration on Citrix ADC.
        </details>

 ## How it works

-Citrix K8s node controller monitors the node events and establishes a route between the node to Citrix ADC using VXLAN.
-Citrix K8s node controller adds route on the Citrix ADC when a new node joins to the cluster.
-Similarly when a node leaves the cluster, Citrix K8s node controller removes the associated route from the Citrix ADC.
-Citrix K8s node controller uses VXLAN overlay between the Kubernetes cluster and Citrix ADC for service routing.
+Citrix k8s node controller monitors the node events and establishes a route between the node to Citrix ADC using VXLAN.
+Citrix k8s node controller adds route on the Citrix ADC when a new node joins to the cluster.
+Similarly when a node leaves the cluster, Citrix k8s node controller removes the associated route from the Citrix ADC.
+Citrix k8s node controller uses VXLAN overlay between the Kubernetes cluster and Citrix ADC for service routing.

 ## Get started

-Citrix K8s node controller can be used in the following two ways:
+Citrix k8s node controller can be used in the following two ways:

--  In cluster Citrix K8s node controller configuration.
-In this configuration, the Citrix K8s node controller is run as **process**.
+-  In cluster Citrix k8s node controller configuration.
+In this configuration, the Citrix k8s node controller is run as **microservice**.
--  Out of the cluster Citrix K8s node controller configuration.
-In this configuration, the Citrix K8s node controller is run as a **microservice**.
+-  Out of the cluster Citrix k8s node controller configuration.
+In this configuration, the Citrix k8s node controller is run as a **process**.

 >**Important:**
 >Citrix recommends that you use **In cluster configuration** for production.
 And, use the **Out of cluster configuration** for easy development.

-### Using Citrix K8s node controller as a process
+### Using Citrix k8s node controller as a process

 Before you deploy the citrix-k8s-node-controller` package, ensure that you have installed Go binary for running MIC.